Read Sensor Data /w Python

 Once everything is ready we can start the process.

-Similar to the C# tutorial, we will need to upload the StandardFirmata code into your local Arduino device.
+Similar to the C# tutorial, we will need to upload the StandardFirmata code onto your local Arduino device.
 You can access the code by clicking File → Examples → Firmata → StandardFirmata, as shown below.

 After the code appears, select the correct Arduino type and port as shown below.

-Finding the correct Arduino type
+Find the correct Arduino type

 With the corresponding port